 - Hiring local translator often makes the process expensive

 - Storage of DBCS characters differ in various country

-- Localization testing is done to assure that product behaves according to the local culture or settings
+- In Software Engineering, Localization testing is done to assure that product behaves according to the local culture or settings

 - The major area affected by localization testing includes content and UI.

 - Tester verifies various things like typographical errors, cultural appropriateness of UI, linguistic errors, etc.

 This article is contributed by Deepan Fernandez